Important Permit Update!

 - 1 copy of a completed model energy code compliance statement.
 The energy code software is available at www.energycodes.gov/rescheck

-- copy of workers compensation insurance certificate or notarized waiver
+- A copy of workers compensation insurance certificate or notarized waiver

 - CT.
 Home improvement contractor's license

 Plot plans for building additions or new accessory structures will be circulated for review and approved by the Building Department, Engineering Division, Community Development Division, Health Department, and the Fire Marshal's office.
-Circulation time is approx. 10 to 14 days.
+Circulation time is approximately 10 to 14 days.